satkaku/txtsub/Readme.md

 # txtsub

-txtsub is a pub/sub implementation for dummy of pub/sub (for example Redis).
+txtsub is a Pub/sub for Node.js with text file.

 ## Example